 A warm environment, on the humid side, is necessary and a conservatory full of light is ideal with the temperature preferably maintained at no less than 50F.
 Plants can be moved to a sheltered location outdoors during the summer, but they will need to come inside when autumn approaches.
 Although claims may be made, there are no citrus plants that are hardy in our climate.

-Plants will need a well balanced feed in the summer and one that is high in nitrogen during the winter.
-Specially formulated fertilizer is available such as that from Growth Technology and Baby Bio.
+Plants will need a well balanced feed in the summer and one that is high in nitrogen during the winter, and there are specially formulated fertilizers available such as Baby Bio.
 Re-pot in spring only when necessary.

 As with many other plants, citrus may respond badly to temperature or humidity changes, leaf drop is a typical problem and will reduce fruiting.
 So keep any fluctuations to a minimum and, especially in a centrally heated home, mist the plant regularly or place on a moist pebble base.